 The foundation skill techniques taught in Module 2F are covered in the practical sessions, and then move on to concentrate on the development of change ringing skills using exercises and unusual methods to aid learning.
 The transition from Plain Hunt to Plain Bob Doubles and Plain Bob Minor is broken down into several simpler, shorter steps, making the jump into change ringing both more gradual and understandable to the new ringer.
 The theory sessions turn the spotlight on developing leadership skills.

 It was brilliant.
 If you are running a practice, looking after new recruits, looking to develop ringing from where you are now, or looking for new ideas then this is a must.

 As for Module 2F practising the skills you've learnt is important in order to consolidate them.
 If the opportunity isn't there at your local practice, then organise some stand-alone practices or work with other teachers in local groups.
 You'll be surprised at how popular you become!

-This is a new offering from ART - a half-day workshop for those who have already attended a Module 2F and wish to top-up with the additional Module 2C material covering the teaching of elementary change ringing.
-The workshop builds on Module 2F and covers:
+This is a new offering from ART - a half-day course for those who have already attended a Module 2F and wish to top-up with the additional Module 2C material covering the teaching of elementary change ringing.
+The course builds on Module 2F and covers: